Wyo VB Lecture Notes

 - In a MessageBox statement, you can use the Show method to display a message to the user in a modal dialog box.
 A dialog box is a small form with a message or question.
 A dialog box is modal, as opposed to modeless, if the user is forced to interact with it before returning to another form.

-- A message box can be used as a standalone statement with only one string parameter to display a message and provides an OK button for the user to click to continue the program as in:
+- A simple message box can be used as a standalone statement with only one string parameter to display a message and provides an OK button for the user to click to continue the program as in:

 MessageBox.Show("Hello World")